BlackbirdDigital/wp-theme-scaffold/README.md

 **3. Modules**

 These are our main BEM component class files.
 Each module file should be named the same as the "block" (from BEM's **Block**-Element-Modifier) so that when you need to update a module it is easy to find the file it resides in.

+*Note that many of these files correspond to the structure of the `template-parts` folder.*

 **4. Blocks**